 This can result in what may prove to be a rather significant delay of a marriage dissolution case.
 In the worst case, errors in regard to divorce paperwork can result in a marriage dissolution case being dismissed by the court.Summons

 A summons is a court pleading (document) that is served on the other spouse together with the complaint and other documents mentioned a moment ago.

 A summons officially notifies your spouse in a marriage dissolution case that you have filed a divorce against that individual.
 A summons includes the name of the court where the case is pending and the address of the courthouse.

 The summons sets forth the timeframe within which your spouse must file an answer to your divorce complaint.
 The legal possibility exists that if your spouse fails to file an answer by the deadline set forth in the summons you will be able to obtain a default judgment in your case.
 A warning in this regard is included within the summons that is filed with a complaint in a marriage dissolution case.How to Avoid Damaging Mistakes

 The best way you can avoid damaging mistakes in a divorce case is to hire an experienced attorney, like a member of the legal team at the Law Offices of Peter Van Aulen.
-You can schedule an initial consultation with an experienced New Jersey divorce lawyer at our firm by calling 201-845-7400.
-Our firm charges no fee for an initial consultation and case evaluation.
+You can schedule a free initial consultation with an experienced New Jersey divorce lawyer at our firm by calling 201-845-7400.
 We look forward to answering any question you might have about filing for divorce and pursuing a marriage dissolution case.